pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 ### Exercise 9: Unstructured voice tasks (Verbal fluency)

 #### Overview
-In this exercise, participants asked to say as many unique words as possible for a given category within a 1-minute time limit.
+In this exercise assessing verbal fluenncy, participants asked to say as many unique words as possible for a given category within a 1-minute time limit.

 The exercise process is outlined as follows:
 1. Exercise instructions are displayed.
 Participants can click "Start game" to start the exercise.